What is employee relations?

 - Without fail, review pay rise requests seriously, and if there is no leeway for increased salary, consider other improvements or perks.

-- Encourage employee engagement through career opportunities and personal development, incentives, recognition and reward, and the promotion of a good work-life balance, because this increases productivity.
+- Encourage employee engagement through career opportunities and employee development, incentives, recognition and reward, and the promotion of a good work-life balance, because this increases productivity.

 - Create and maintain good workplace communication because conflicts and disputes can arise through a lack of effective communication.